gedonizr6/noop/README.md

 ## stages
-Band told that their actions began:
+The Group told that their actions began:
 - from the birth(like im in vr or they are born with me)
 - when i moved to Kyiv (like they are my employer or some organization)
-- from my firnnast meeting with DN
+- from my first meeting with DN
+- *from the start of the remote work due to the first COVID outbreak*
 - from my first meeting with GK
 - from my second meeting with GK(after DN moved)
   - the most strangiest dates started from here as i remember